ananyalohani/teams/README.md

 ## API Reference

-The netwrok quality of participants in a call can be analysed using Twilio's Network Quality API.
+The network quality of participants in a call can be analysed using Twilio's Network Quality API.

 #### Get network quality info for users in a room